UMass-Rescue/CanvasTracking/README.md

 Further Tasks

-- Have the backend send a push notification to investigators who are close to each other
+- Have the backend send a push notification to investigators who are close to each other [some progress made on push_notifications branch]
 - Be able to see the paths of of canvassing investigators to prevent investigator overlap
 - Allow investigators to enter their projected path so they can get directions and let other investigators know of their plans